If your 2.2 is due to genuine mitigating circumstances, retailers who normally seek 2.1s may still consider you.

 - Enterprise Rent-A-Car: does not specify any degree requirements.

-- John Lewis Partnership: is currently reviewing its graduate programme but has previously accepted applications from graduates with a 2.2 or above.
+- John Lewis Partnership: currently has its graduate programme on pause, but has previously accepted applications from graduates with a 2.2 or above.

 - Lidl: accepts applications from graduates with a 2.2 for its graduate programmes.